-Relative to interest rate risk, the Company completed a refinancing of its senior credit facilities during the second quarter 2003 as discussed in liquidity and capital resources above.
-In conjunction with the refinancing, the Company entered into interest rate swap agreements that fixed the Company's LIBOR interest rate on \$250.0 million and \$150.0 million of floating rate debt at 2.44% and 1.24%, expiring in 2006 and 2004, respectively.
-At December 31, 2003, the Company's average LIBOR rate was 1.8%.
-A 10% change in the LIBOR interest rate at December 31, 2003 would have the effect of decreasing increasing or expense by approximately \$.1 million.
-The Company does not expect changes in interest rates to have a material effect on income or cash flows in 2004, although there can be no assurances that interest rates will not significantly change.
+Relative to interest rate risk, the Company completed a refinancing of its senior credit facilities during the second quarter 2003 as discussed in Liquidity and Capital Resources above.
+In conjunction with the refinancing, the Company entered into interest rate swap agreements that fixed the Company's LIBOR interest rate on \$250.0 million and \$50.0 million of floating rate debt at 2.44% and 3.01%, expiring in May 2006 and June 2006, respectively.
+At December 31, 2004, the Company's average LIBOR rate was 2.5%.
+A 10% change in the LIBOR interest rate at December 31.
+2004 would have the effect of increasing or decreasing interest expense by approximately \$0.3 million.
+The Company does not expect changes in interest rates to have a material effect on income or cash flows in 2005, although there can be no assurances that interest rates will not significantly change.